 Time to improve your systems for the busy times…

 Work through your ‘cycle of service’ to identify weak points: from the time customers arrive, through all the steps until they pay and go – that will highlight what needs attention.
 Talk with your staff who’ve worked when it’s busy – some will have worked at other busy places and have good suggestions.
-There may also need to be an investment in new equipment and alternations, but the payback time for this could be just a few weeks!
+There may also need to be an investment in new equipment and alterations, but the payback time for this could be just a few weeks!

 Want to get some 1 on 1 help?
 Talk to one of our coaches